dogweather/forkful/content/en/clojure/testing-and-debugging/using-a-debugger.md

 ---
-title:   Using a debugger
+What and Why: "Debuggers help you understand your program's \"flow\"; making sure\
+  \ its logic plays out as expected.
+For example, you can see the values of your variables\
+  \ at any point in the code. \n\nI find them useful for the most difficult bugs.\
+  \ IMO, their helpfulness really depends on the particular language, your personal\
+  \ working style, the quality of the debugging tool itself. \u2014Robert"
 date: 2024-01-25 20:50:12.035385-07:00
+description: Debuggers help understand your program's "flow"; making sure its logic plays out as expected.
 lastmod: 2024-03-31
 model: gpt-4-1106-preview
 summary: Debuggers help understand your program's "flow"; making sure its logic plays out as expected.
-description: Debuggers help understand your program's "flow"; making sure its logic plays out as expected.
-What and Why: |
-  Debuggers help you understand your program's "flow"; making sure its logic plays out as expected.
-For example, you can see the values of your variables at any point in the code.

-  I find them useful for the most difficult bugs.
-IMO, their helpfulness really depends on the particular language, your personal working style, the quality of the debugging tool itself. —Robert
+title: Using a debugger
 ---

 ## How to:
 Clojure leans on the Java Virtual Machine (JVM), so a lot of debugging happens with Java tools.
 One such tool is `CIDER`, a powerhouse package for Clojure development in Emacs, which has solid debugging capabilities.
 Let's dive in: